Hello

 My Story

 Vermicomposting is like a green thumb, animal husbandry, and soil science.
 I have been vermicomposting since 2007.
-I have excellent knowledge of vermicomposting, composting, and soil health without synthetic fertilizers.
+I have excellent knowledge of vermicomposting, composting, and soil health without synthetic inputs.
 I have self-learned from reading and attending vermiculture and farming conferences, YouTube videos, and farm teaching events.
 I have kept updated on the latest regenerative organic agricultural growing practices for at least 15 years.
 I am a member of PASA, the Pennsylvania Association on Sustainable Agriculture.
 Daily, I keep learning and improving my vermicompost and compost process at Carbon and Soil.

 Carbon and Soil often test our vermicompost for biological, nutrient content, metal content, and DNA.